Finding the perfect pair of jeans is a lifelong endeavor for a lot of men.

 Why are they in business?

-Originally founded in 2009 by a Kansas City-based husband and wife duo, Matt and Emily Baldwin, Baldwin, as it was simply known, was a brand which focused on “modern design, quality textiles and American manufacturing” (source).
+Originally founded in 2009 by a Kansas City-based husband and wife duo, Matt and Emily Baldwin, Baldwin, as it was simply known, was a brand that focused on “modern design, quality textiles and American manufacturing” (source).

 While researching, I stumbled across this terrific interview with Matt Baldwin back in 2014.
 In the video, he provides a great history of the company and how it came to be if you are into learning about that sort of thing.